Tawag ng Tanghalan: Celebrity Champions (2019)

-Tawag ng Tanghalan: Celebrity Champions is a special edition that features celebrities competing to become the series' first Celebrity Grand Champion.
+Tawag ng Tanghalan: Celebrity Champions was a special series featuring celebrities competing to become the series' first Celebrity Grand Champion.
 It aired on October 7, 2019, as part of the month-long celebration of It's Showtime's 10th anniversary.

-The season concluded on November 9, 2019, at ABS-CBN Studio 3, where Ethel Booba of Mindanao emerged as the grand champion.
-Jason Fernandez and Roxanne Barcelo finished second and third place, respectively.
+It ended on November 9 of that year at ABS-CBN Studio 3, where Ethel Booba of Mindanao was the grand champion.

 All-Star Grand Resbak (2019)

-Tawag ng Tanghalan: All-Star Grand Resbak is an all-star edition where contenders from past seasons who failed to advance to the grand finals of their respective seasons re-compete to become the series' first Grand Resbak Champion.
-It premiered on November 11, 2019 and concluded on December 21, 2019, at ABS-CBN Studio 3, where Mark Michael Garcia from Metro Manila was hailed as the grand champion.
-Jex de Castro of Metro Manila, Sofronio Vasquez of Mindanao and Julius Cawaling of Luzon finished at second, third and fourth place, respectively.
+In Tawag ng Tanghalan: All-Star Grand Resbak, contestants from past seasons who had failed to advance to the grand finals vied to become the series' first Grand Resbak champion.
+It premiered on November 11, 2019 and ended on December 21 of that year at ABS-CBN Studio 3, where Mark Michael Garcia of Metro Manila was the grand champion.